4a50/reading-notes/HTML-structure.md

 These are some key tags that I think will come in handy that I didn't know before.

 + `<hgroup>` used for grouping multiply &lt;h&gt; tags for the header
-  + or in an article too
+  + Good for use in an article too
 + `<nav>` used for navigation bars
 + `<article>` acts as a container for a section that could stand alone or be syndicated
 + `<aside>` contains information related to the page